If you need transfer credit or want to declare a major contact Professor Kate Adams, Director of Undergraduate Studies, firstname.lastname@example.org

 The professors and students in the English Department study 19th century women’s literature, 19th century British feminist writers, British women’s scientific writing, African queer icons, Singapore and transnational mobility, the history of “Cool,” 19th-century Colored Conventions, violence and the psychic life of black people, disability studies, soldiers in the age of Shakespeare, city comedy in the Renaissance, the racial imaginary of the Cold War, South Africa in the cultural imagination, representations of AIDS, US culture in the Middle East, time and time-keeping in Emily Dickinson’s poetry, writings by imprisoned women in New Orleans, early modern manuscripts, slavery and Aaron Burr, pornography, modernism and its afterlives, and so much more.

-Look for our departmental newsletter NOTED which we have archived here on the website.
+Look for our departmental newsletter NOTED.
+To see archived newsletters, go to the Departmental Newsletter & Archive page on the website.
 If you are an alumnus or alumna, we want to know where you are and what you have gone on to do with your lives and careers: contact us at firstname.lastname@example.org.
 Please let us know if you are planning a visit to the campus.
 We would love to see you.

 Chair of the English Department